adobe/aepsdk-react-native/packages/messaging/README.md

 ### Controlling when the message should be shown to the end user.

-If a `MessagingDelegate` has been set, the delegate's `shouldShowMessage` method will be called prior to displaying an in-app message for which the end user has qualified.
+If a `MessagingDelegate` has been set, the delegate's `shouldShowMessage` function will be called prior to displaying an in-app message for which the end user has qualified.
 The developer is responsible for returning true if the message should be shown, or false if the message should be suppressed.

 Below is an example of when the developer may choose to suppress an in-app message due to the status of some other workflow within the app: